The Jiffy Group Sustainability Report & Five-Year Plan

 Keeping raw materials and products in use for longer will help reduce demand for natural resources as the world population continues to grow.
 That is why circularity is an important pillar of our sustainability program.
 It is something we are developing in close cooperation with customers, suppliers, industry peers, and other partners.

-We already use recycled plastic and are working hard to make sure all our packaging can be recycled to increase the circularity of our products.
+We are working hard to make sure all our packaging can be recycled and increase the amount of recycled plastics we use, to increase the circularity of our products.
 It also reduces the carbon emissions created by virgin plastics.
 All facilities are working to fully implemented waste recycling systems.
 We also aim to increase the usable life of our products through end-of-use recovery, reuse, or recycling.
 In the longer term, Jiffy wants to become a major player and contributor to the development of circular horticultural systems.

-Pillar 4: Find more sustainable raw materials as alternatives to peat
+Pillar 4: Increase our use of sustainable raw materials

 Our Innovation Team is working hard to increase the number of renewable raw materials available to us, after the successful introduction of three new woodfibres in 2022.
 Meanwhile, Jiffy will continue to minimize the environmental impact of its peat harvesting.
-We aim to have our European peat fields certified by Responsibly Produced Peat (RPP) in 2022.
-We also expect to have our Canadian peat fields Veriflora certified early in 2023.
+At the end of 2022, 82% of our European peat was certified by Responsibly Produced Peat (RPP).
+We also hade our Canadian peat fields Veriflora certified by July 2023.
 Working with Growing Media Europe and Blonk Consulting we have supported the development of a lifecycle analysis tool to help Jiffy and other growing media producers compare the environmental impacts of different raw materials.

 Get your copy of the annual reports and five-year plan